 Borrowing was £17.4bn last month, the second highest October figure since monthly records began in 1993.

-Friends and family remember the great and charismatic investor and party guru Terence Cole who touched many lives.
+Friends and family remember the great and charismatic investor and party maven Terence Cole who touched many lives.

 Ronel Lehmann, CEO, Finito Education

-I often find myself in, and around, Marble Arch for meetings and can be seen bowing my head as a mark of respect to Terence Cole outside his Upper Berkeley Street office.
-It was there thanks to Liz Brewer’s introduction, that we first met.
+I often find myself in and around Marble Arch for meetings and bow my head in respect to Terence Cole outside his Upper Berkeley Street office.
+It was there, thanks to Liz Brewer’s introduction, that we first met.

-Terence founded MARCOL with Mark Steinberg in 1976 and together they created a multi-billion international investment group.
-Terence was a true visionary and a creative genius.
-He was not afraid of sharing his politics and utter disdain for Sadiq Khan, Mayor of London, who he hated with a vengeance for destroying the road infrastructure and transport network.
-He was a man who understood the importance of retail customers and championed Chelsea Harbour, following its acquisition in 2003.
+In 1976, Terence Cole founded MARCOL with Mark Steinberg, and together, they created a multi-billion-dollar international investment group.
+Terence was a true visionary and creative genius.
+He openly shared his politics and his utter disdain for Sadiq Khan, the Mayor of London, whom he despised for destroying the road infrastructure and transport network.
+Terence understood the importance of retail customers and championed Chelsea Harbour after acquiring it in 2003.

-Before he died in December 2022, he told his staff to ensure that his mobile phone was fully charged and buried with him just in case he could make a call from the other side.
-Whenever I meet his colleagues, we do ask each other, “Have you heard from Terence?”
-He must have known that he will be remembered by us all with a smile.
+Before he passed away in December 2022, he told his staff to ensure his mobile phone was fully charged and buried with him, just in case he could make a call from the other side.
+Whenever I meet his colleagues, we always ask, “Have you heard from Terence?”
+He must have known that people would remember him with a smile.

 He impacted many lives through his generosity of spirit and leaves an incredible legacy which his family continues, as patrons and benefactors, to many of the charities that he supported.